■ Duties and responsibilities:

 A referral should not delay required or urgent treatment.
 If the patient does not consent to a chaperone and you decide to delay care or not provide care, the patient might complain to the College or human rights tribunal.

-If the physical examination is necessary to address an urgent or emergent condition and the patient does not consent to a chaperone being present, it is generally advisable to proceed with the urgent examination.
-The additional risk management steps discussed in the “Respecting boundaries” section of this article should be considered in these circumstances.
+If the physical examination is necessary to address an urgent or emergent condition and the patient does not consent to a chaperone being present, it is generally advisable to proceed with the urgent examination taking into account the additional risk management steps discussed below.

 Selecting a chaperone